-FY 2023 - Rural Surface Transportation Grant Program (\$350 million) (\$000)
+FY 2024 - Rural Surface Transportation Grant Program (\$400 million) (\$000)

-Program FY 2021 Enacted FY 2022 CR (w/ IIJA Oblim) FY 2023 Request Rural Surface Transportation Grant Program 300,000 350,000 Total 300,000 350,000
+Program FY 2022 Actual FY 2023 Enacted FY 2024 Request Rural Surface Transportation Grant Program 300,000 350,000 400,000 Total 300,000 350,000 400,000

-The Rural Surface Transportation Grant Program will provide competitive grants to eligible entities to improve and expand the surface transportation infrastructure in rural areas.
+The Rural Surface Transportation Grant Program provides competitive grants to eligible entities to improve and expand the surface transportation infrastructure in rural areas.
 The goals of the program are to increase connectivity, improve safety and reliability of the movement of people and freight, generate regional economic growth, and improve quality of life.

-The Federal share will be at least 80 percent, and up to 100 percent for projects on the ADHS or that address a surface transportation infrastructure need identified for the Denali access system program.
-At least 25 percent of the funds will be reserved for projects that further the completion of designated routes of the ADHS.
-The program will also set aside 15 percent of the funding for eligible projects in States with higher than average rural roadway lane departure fatalities.
+The Federal share is at least 80 percent, and up to 100 percent for projects on the ADHS or that address a surface transportation infrastructure need identified for the Denali access system program.
+At least 25 percent of the funds are reserved for projects that further the completion of designated routes of the ADHS.
+The program sets aside 15 percent of the funding for eligible projects in States with higher-than-average rural roadway lane departure fatalities.
 At least 90 percent of rural grant amounts must be for projects of at least \$25 million.

 This program provides grants for rural areas to address transportation gaps and challenges.
 Addressing these challenges will facilitate supply chains and getting goods to market, providing economic benefits both to these regions and to the entire U.S. economy.
-It will also help to address safety challenges disproportionately faced by rural communities and travelers.
+It also helps to address safety challenges disproportionately faced by rural communities and travelers.
 Eligible entities are States, regional transportation planning organizations, local governments, Tribal governments or consortia of Tribal governments, and multijurisdictional groups comprising the previously listed entities.